 Career Comics 3 (See template, page 24.)
 Invite your young comic enthusiasts to create a serial comic strip starring themselves in future careers.
 Share examples of published comic strips to learn about common characteristics of this genre, such as dialogue and onomatopoeia.
 Career Action Plan (See template, page 25.)
-Use this activity page with mentees to examine careers more closely and explore what it takes to prepare for a career.
-(Print multiple copies to explore more than one career.)
-Carect Spins Cool Career Facts (See template, page 26.)
+Use this activity page and the questions that follow to examine careers more closely and build connections.
+What do I know about careers in this area?
+What skills will I need for a career in?
+What are some ways to build those skills?
+What is one step I can take now if I'm interested in a career in?
+Where does college fit in?
+If I wanted to pursue this career, who can help me get there?
+Lever for the second se Cool Career Facts (See template, page 26.)
 Career Girls videos are full of surprising and fun facts about widely diverse careers.
 Imagine this: Jaime Catchen, Mars Rover Systems Engineer at NASA's Jet Propulsion Laboratory (JPL), helps plan the Rover's driving-which rocks are safe to drive over and how to best position the Rover to carry out its mission for the day.
 No wonder Jamie says her job is "really fun!"
 Create opportunities to notice moments like this that might spark interest.
 What makes a career stand out?
 Use the printable record sheet on page 19 to focus attention on fun facts about careers.
-While viewing videos, invite your mentee to note details that capture their attention.
-Notice patterns that emerge: Is your mentee drawn to certain fields?
+While viewing videos, invite girls to note details that capture her attention.
+Notice patterns that emerge: Is a student drawn to certain fields?
 This may inform further exploration about particular careers.
 Is This a Career for Me?
 (See template, page 27.)
 This Venn diagram is a fun way to explore careers alongside interests and strengths.
-Guide your mentees to notice careers that intersect with interests and abilities.
+Guide students to notice careers that intersect with interests and abilities.